-The Byrdcliffe Artist in Residence program provides visual artists (including ceramic artists), writers and composers of exceptional talent with uninterrupted time and creative space within the serene natural setting of the Byrdcliffe Art Colony.
-Lasting between three and six weeks, Byrdcliffe’s residencies provide artists with uninterrupted private studio time within a community of peers.
-Artists are invited to participate in open studios, work-shares, communal dinners and field trips, or may spend their residency working in the creative solitude of a private studio.
-Byrdcliffe’s residencies are particularly beneficial to those who find it restorative to live in a simple, communal environment in close proximity to natural beauty.
+The Byrdcliffe Artist in Residence program provides visual artists, writers, and composers of exceptional talent with uninterrupted time and creative space within the serene natural setting of the Byrdcliffe Art Colony.
+Lasting four weeks, the residency offers artists private studio time within a community of peers.
+Artists are invited to participate in open studios, work-shares, and communal dinners and field trips, or may choose to work in solitude during their entire stay.
+Residents also have the opportunity to be included in an exhibition at Byrdcliffe’s Kleinert/James Center for the Arts the year after their residency.
+Byrdcliffe’s Artist in Residence program is particularly beneficial to those who find it restorative to live in a simple, communal environment in close proximity to natural beauty.

-2013 ONLINE APPLICATION
+2017 ONLINE APPLICATION

-The 2013 Byrdcliffe Artist in Residence Program application is now closed!
-All 2013 Artist in Residence Program applicants will be notified of their admission status in late April, 2013.
+Byrdcliffe’s 2017 Artist in Residence Program application has closed!
+The deadline for submitting the 2017 AIR application was March 10, 2017.
+All applicants will be notified of their admission status in April, 2017.

 Byrdcliffe is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, and disability.
 Byrdcliffe offers ADA compliant access to its main residency building and some studios.

-APPLICATION GUIDELINES FOR THE 2013 ARTIST IN RESIDENCE PROGRAM
+2017 ARTIST IN RESIDENCE PROGRAM SESSION DATES

 Residents are chosen by a selection committee of professionals in the arts.
 The major criterion for acceptance is proof of serious commitment to one’s field of endeavor.
 Professional recognition is helpful for admission, but is not essential.